MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-stack-hci-dashboard.md

 ms.subservice: azure-stack-hci
 ms.author: alkohli
 ms.reviewer: alkohli
-ms.date: 02/12/2024
+ms.date: 02/13/2024
 ---

 # Azure Stack HCI dashboard

 [!INCLUDE [hci-applies-to-23h2](../../includes/hci-applies-to-23h2.md)]

-This article details how view and navigate your Azure Stack HCI dashboard in Azure portal.
+This article details how to view and navigate your Azure Stack HCI dashboard in Azure portal.
+You can display the dashboard in chart view or in list view.

 ## View the dashboard chart view